jurrehageman/indeler/README.md

 ### Arguments
 usage: assigner.py [-h] infile outfile experiment_names

-Required argument:
+Required arguments:
-infile: path to the csv file containing the preferences
+- infile: path to the csv file containing the preferences
-outfile: path to the csv file with the assignment
+- outfile: path to the csv file with the assignment
-experiment_names: a txt file with number of positions and the name of the experiments
+- experiment_names: a txt file with number of positions and the name of the experiments

 ## Built With